Skip to content

 Network Access

-Network Access is the Salesforce Setup configuration that defines trusted IP ranges from which users can log in without triggering Identity Verification challenges.
+A Network Access setting in Salesforce is the org-wide list of trusted IP address ranges from which users can sign in without being challenged to verify their identity.

 § 01